-Choosing the ideal tire-setup in your ATV for the winter season is not always easy.
+Choosing the ideal tire setup in your ATV for winter is not always easy.
 Neither chains nor studs are the perfect solutions for all winter conditions.
-I’ve taken a closer look at the pros and cons of both so you better can decide what suits you the best.
+I’ve examined their pros and cons so you can better decide what suits you the best.

-But if you don’t want to leave the studs installed all year round and do not want to spend a lot of time removing and replacing them between the seasons, you may need to invest in one extra set of rims and tires to accommodate the studs.
+But if you don’t want to leave the studs installed all year round and do not want to spend much time removing and replacing them between the seasons, you may need to invest in one extra set of rims and tires to accommodate the studs.

 On the other hand, the chains also usually come with the cost of a set of wheel spacers that will set you back about 100-200 dollars more.